Commercial Update from Kenny Rocker, EVP, Marketing & Sales

 To Our Customers,

-- Car Velocity (daily miles per car) — Compared to third quarter 2018, car velocity has improved 10% in the third quarter of this year — and October is holding steady.
+- Car Velocity (daily miles per car) – Compared to a year ago, car velocity has improved 4%.

 Executive Vice President, Marketing & Sales